Named or Sponsor-Referred

 Joint Assistance Sponsorships (JAS)

-JAS cases are joint undertakings by the sponsoring group and CIC to sponsor refugees requiring special assistance to meet their needs and whose admissibility depends upon the additional support of a sponsor.
+JAS cases are joint undertakings by the sponsoring group and IRCC to sponsor refugees requiring special assistance to meet their needs and whose admissibility depends upon the additional support of a sponsor.
 Refugees sponsored under the JAS

 program are identified as having special needs that will likely result in a longer or more difficult period of integration.
 These special needs are listed in IP4, section 1 as physical or mental disabilities which could require treatment in Canada.
 Examples of these special needs are unusual family configuration such as single-parent families with several young children or families consisting only of siblings, one or more of whom has assumed parental responsibilities; separated minors; elderly persons; or other special needs identified by the visa office under the JAS program.